arash-mazidi/SearchRepo/README.md

-# SearchRepositories: Search repositories on GitHub
+# SearchRepo: Search repositories on GitHub
 This is the tool developed for searching repositories on Github.

-## What is SearchRepositories?
+## What is SearchRepo?
 A tool that collects projects on GitHub based on the input keywords in names, Description, Topics and Readme.
 Then, it excludes some repositories based on defined symptomes in the code.

 _1. Repository collection_